tiborsimon/simple-input-parser/README.md

 # How to use it?

-__Simple Input Parser__ does all of the internal parsing based on a predefined parameter array you pass in during the parsing function call.
+__Simple Input Parser__ does all of the internal parsing based on a predefined parameter array you pass in during the parsing API function call.

 Let's say you are going to create a function that takes 3 parameters: a, b and c.
-Beside the functionality you need to
+Beside your custom functionality you need to
 - pass the parameters in as a single varargin parameter
 - create a parameter array and set the default values
 - pass these two into the `simple_input_parser()` function